Wendy's is the third largest hamburger chain in the world with 6,515 restaurants in the U.S. and 26 countries and territories.

 A subsidiary, Wendy’s International, Inc., is the franchisor of the Wendy’s restaurant system.

-At the end of 2012, there were 6,186 restaurants in North America and 374 restaurants outside of North America.
+At the end of 2014, there were 6,112 Wendy's restaurants in North America and 403 restaurants outside of North America.

 The company was founded by Dave Thomas who opened the first Wendy's Old Fashioned Hamburgers restaurant on Nov.
 15, 1969 in Columbus, OH.
 The restaurant was named after one of his daughters.
 Thomas was already a successful entrepreneur who had owned several KFC restaurants.
 He focused on providing fresh, made-to-order hamburgers for customers.
 Thomas appeared in many of the chain's TV commercials before passing away in 2002.